 How do you make a complaint concerning the Friend of the Court?

-The Attorney General does not oversee the Friend of the Court (FOC).
+The Attorney General does not handle complaints about the Friend of the Court (FOC).

 -